Projecting the 2021 Gopher Football Depth Chart – Offense

 I expect this group, with Mo Ibrahim lining up behind them, to be dominant this year.
 I mean, Curtis Dunlap is expected to be a future NFL draft pick and he is literally the 6th man with all guys healthy.
 Let that sink in for a moment.
 Daniel Faalele returns, after opting out of the 2020 season and both Olson and Schlueter decided to take advantage of a 6th year of eligibility.

 I’m excited to see them in action come September.
 If they can open enough holes for Mo and keep Tanner Morgan safe, the sky is the limit for this offense.
+Here are some up to date odds on Football.

 Left tackle Sam Schlueter will be back next season, the latest Minnesota senior to take advantage of the extra year of eligibility.— The Daily Gopher (@TheDailyGopher) January 3, 2021